garrido-mosqueira/hexagonal-architecture/HELP.md

 ## Execution
 ### Quickstart
+First check if everything is ok running `mvn clean verify`

 This project is using Docker.
 So it will be necessary to set up a local environment.

 The next command will up the Spring Boot Application, MongoDb, Prometheus and Grafana.